-Seattle Seahawks Rumors: Team About To Release Two Cornerbacks, According To Report By Seattle Times
+Seattle Seahawks Rumors: Team About To Release Two Cornerbacks, According To Report By ‘Seattle Times’

 Many Seahawks rumors, including a previous report by the Inquisitr, stated that Sherman was spending his final few hours as a member of the team.
 Now a confirmation has come out that the Seahawks tried hard to trade Sherman, but that nothing has surfaced over the past 24 hours.
 With the new NFL year beginning on Wednesday (March 14), the team is looking to make a significant move before that day.

 Richard Sherman isn’t the only name in these latest Seattle Seahawks rumors.
 Veteran cornerback Jeremy Lane, who was traded to the Houston Texans last year before returning, is also expected to get released in the next few days.
 Cutting Lane will help save additional money under the NFL salary cap, giving the team more flexibility to make moves in the next few months.
-Seeing a defense without Sherman or Michael Bennett, and likely without the injured Kam Chancellor could be a shock to many fans of the team.
+Seeing a defense without Sherman or Michael Bennett and likely without the injured Kam Chancellor could be a shock to many fans of the team.

 The Seahawks are also expected to cut Jeremy Lane https://t.co/QfZ5kfG4dN